Christian Walker Player Props: Diamondbacks vs. Cardinals

 Christian Walker At The Plate

-- Walker has two doubles, two home runs and three walks while batting .196.
+- Walker is hitting .186 with two doubles, two home runs and four walks.

-- In 53.3% of his 15 games this season, Walker has picked up at least one hit.
-He's also had three multi-hit games.

-- He has hit a long ball in two of 15 games played this season, and in 3.3% of his plate appearances.
+- He has hit a long ball in two of 16 games played this year, and in 3.1% of his plate appearances.

-- Walker has driven in a run in eight games this year (53.3%), including one multiple-RBI game.
+- Walker has driven in a run in eight games this season (50.0%), including one multiple-RBI game.

-- He has scored a run in four of 15 games so far this year.
+- He has scored a run in five of 16 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.